Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: Primer on Concentration Inequalities

 \section{Primer on Concentration Inequalities}

-We first provide a primer on key concentration inequality results that we will use for the development of our analysis.
-Since we consider a heterogeneous setup in which the false alarm and missed detection probabilities may vary, we cannot use the concentration inequality \cite{ARRATIA1989125} for the binomial distribution.
-Instead we use an improved Bennett's inequality which is known to outperform both Bernstein and Hoeffding's inequalities as well as the Bennet's inequality \cite{doi:10.1080/01621459.1962.10482149}. \begin{theorem}[Bennet's inequality \cite{doi:10.1080/01621459.1962.10482149}] Assume that $x_1\ldots,x_n$ are independent random variables and $E(x_i)=0$, $E(x_i^2)=\sigma_i^2$ and $|x_i|<M$ almost surely.
-Then, for any $0\leq t<nM$
+This appendix provides a primer on key concentration inequality results that we will use for the development of our analysis.
+Since we consider a heterogeneous setup in which the false alarm and missed detection probabilities may vary, we cannot use the concentration inequality \cite{ARRATIA1989} for the binomial distribution.
+Instead we use an improved Bennett's inequality which is known to outperform both Bernstein and Hoeffding's inequalities, as well as the Bennet's inequality \cite{doi:10.1080/01621459.1962.10482149}. \begin{theorem}[Bennet's inequality \cite{doi:10.1080/01621459.1962.10482149}] Let $x_1\ldots,x_n$ be independent random variables and $E(x_i)=0$, $E(x_i^2)=\sigma_i^2$ and $|x_i|<M$ almost surely.
+Then,